 It’s a task that’s no easy feat, but JBL appears confident it has what it takes to make a splash.
 The overall performance of the Club One headphones indicates its confidence is not misplaced, either.

 - Hefty looking pair of headphones

 - Physical buttons over touch controls

-At 378g they’re not as light as the Bose NC 700 Headphones (250g), and they’re 70g heavier than even the PX7.
-I’ve not had many issues in terms of comfort – the amount of padding on both the earpads and the plush leather headband makes sure of that – but if you wear glasses along with a face-mask, I’ve found the pressure can become distracting over long periods.
+At 378g they’re not as light as the Bose NC 700 Headphones (250g), and they’re 70g heavier than even the Px7 S2.
+I’ve not had many issues in terms of comfort – the amount of padding on both the earpads and the plush leather headband makes sure of that – but if you wear glasses along with a face-mask, I’ve found the pressure can distract over long periods.

-Nevertheless, the build is of such quality that they don’t feel as if they will ever break.
-They do come in a very compact carry case, and I defy anyone to put the headphones back as they originally were and zip it up without encountering a bit of difficulty.
+Nevertheless, the construction is of such a quality that they don’t feel as if they will ever break.
+They do come in a very compact carry case, and I defy anyone to put the headphones back as they originally were and zip it up without encountering some difficulty.

 - 23 hours of battery life